semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 This property is used in combination with `type: USER` and `type: ROLE`.

-Allow user's by adding their user IDs.
+Allow users to add their user IDs.

 To allow roles, add their role name, e.g. `Admin` or `Contributor`.